yorickpeterse/oga/CONTRIBUTING.md

 vice-versa.
 To compile the JRuby extension you'll have to switch your active Ruby version to JRuby first.

+## Thread Safety

+To ensure Oga remains thread-safe for as much as possible the usage of global objects and/or state is forbidden.
+This means that you should _only_ use constants/class methods for static/read-only data (e.g. an Array of static Strings).
+In other words, this is fine:

+    NUMBERS = [10, 20, 30]

+    NUMBERS.each do |number|

+    end

+But this is not:

+    TOOL = SomeFindReplaceTool.new

+    output = TOOL.replace(input, 'foo', 'bar')

+The exception here are libraries that are designed to be thread-safe, clearly state this _and_ can prove it (e.g. by simply using a mutex).
+Even then global state is highly frowned upon.

+## Loading Libraries

+All `require` calls should be placed in `lib/oga.rb`.
+Any `require` calls specific to a Ruby implementation (e.g. JRuby) should be wrapped in a conditional.
+For example:

+    if RUBY_PLATFORM == 'java'
+      org.foo.bar.baz.DoSomething()
+    end

+For loading files in Oga itself `require_relative` should be used, _don't_ modify `$LOAD_PATH`.

 ## Contact

 In case you have any further questions or would like to receive feedback before